TimHanel00/non-rigid-Tacto/README.md

 This should also open up a sofa environment with a cube and a sphere added via STLIB

 ## Recommendations
-It is highly recommended to put all of the paths in your ~/.bashrc (obviously replace the variables except $SOFA_ROOT with your own directories)
+It is highly recommended to put all of the paths in your ~/.bashrc (obviously replace the variables except $SOFA_ROOT with your own directories):
+#### Paths
 	export VASCUSYNTH_PATH=$REPO/vascu_synth/build/VascuSynth
 	export PATH=$yourBlenderlocation/blender-3.4.1-linux-x64:$PATH
 	export SOFA_ROOT="$sofaLocation/SOFA_v22.12.00_Linux"